UNICORE-EU/server-bundle/README-UPDATE.txt

    FOR UNICORE/X, WORKFLOW, REGISTRY and XUUDB, as needed, if you use the H2 database (filesystem storage)

- - update the H2 database contents (adapt component paths accordingly):
+ - if needed, update the H2 database contents (adapt component paths accordingly):

    $> $NEW/update-tools/update-data.sh unicorex/data